 What we say matters.

-The language used in the health care setting is immensely important in determining the success of the interaction and long term relationships.
+The language used in the health care setting is immensely important in determining trust, mutual respect and meaningful long term relationships.

 Topics covered include:

 This mini-webinar is free, and no CEs are provided, but there is lots of great info!

 Use of Language in Diabetes Care and Education – 2017 ADA & AADE

 Language is powerful and can have a strong impact on perceptions as well as behavior.
 This article provides recommendations for language used by health care professionals and others when discussing diabetes through spoken or written words whether directed to people with diabetes, colleagues, or the general

 public, as well as research questions related to language and diabetes.

 The use of DES products does not guarantee the successful passage of the CDCES exam.
 CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.